-The following core courses are required for the MA and joint BA/MA in Digital Studies of Language, Culture, and History.
-A subset of these courses is required for the undergraduate Minor and for the Graduate Certificate in Digital Studies.
+The following seven core courses are required for the MA and joint BA/MA in Digital Studies of Language, Culture, and History.
+A subset of these courses is required for the undergraduate minor and for the Graduate Certificate in Digital Studies.

 DIGS 20001/30001.
 Introduction to Computer Programming.
 100 units.
 Autumn.

 This course provides an introduction to computer programming and computational concepts using the Python programming language.
 It is a prerequisite for many of the other Digital Studies courses.
 The textbook for the course is Think Python (second edition) by Allen B. Downey, which is available online, free of charge.
 Students who have taken an equivalent course in computer programming may request an exemption from taking this DIGS course, subject to the approval of the Director of Digital Studies.

 DIGS 20002/30002.
 Data Analysis for the Humanities I. 100 units.
 Autumn.

 This course provides an introduction to statistics and computational data analysis.
 It is a prerequisite for “Data Analysis for the Humanities II and III” (DIGS 20004/30004 and 20006/30006).
 Topics covered include probability, distributions, and statistical inference, as well as linear regression and logistic regression.
 Students will learn how to use Python libraries for statistics and plotting within Jupyter Notebooks.
 The textbook for this course is OpenIntro Statistics, which is available online, free of charge.
 Students who have taken the University of Chicago course STAT 22000 or an equivalent course in statistics may request an exemption from taking this DIGS course, subject to the approval of the Director of Digital Studies.

 DIGS 20003/30003.
 Data Management for the Humanities.
 100 units.
 Winter.